davidgengenbach/docker-mendeley/README.md

 Might be a better candidate since the developers are financially independent (Mendeley is by Elsivier...).

+Unfortunately it does not have the same functionality of Mendeley.

 ## License

 I am not entirely sure what license is applicable when using Mendeley Desktop.
 If you know, please let me know through an issue or pull request!